tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 title: Props vs Data in Vue
 date: 2018-10-30
 ---
-Vue comes with two different ways of storing variables, `props` and `data`.
+Vue comes with two different ways of storing variables, **props** and **data**.

 These can be confusing at first, since they seem like they do similar things, and it's not clear when to use one vs the other.

-So what's the difference between `props` and `data`?
+So what's the difference between props and data?

-**`Data` is the private memory of each component where you can store any variables you need to keep track of and update.
-Props are how you pass this data from a parent component down to a child component, and cannot be changed.**
+**`Data` is the private memory of each component where you can store any variables you need.
+Props are how you pass this data from a parent component down to a child component.**

 In this article you'll learn:
-- What props are, and why **this data only flows down** in Vue
+- What props are, and why **this data only flows down**, not up
 - What the `data` option is used for
 - What **reactivity** is
-- How to avoid **naming collisions** between `props` and `data`
+- How to avoid **naming collisions** between props and `data`
-- How to use **props and data together** for fun and profit
+- How to use **props and data together** for fun and profit 💰

 ## What are props?
 In Vue, [props](https://vuejs.org/v2/guide/components-props.html) (or properties), are the way that we pass data from a parent component down to it's child components.